-At the time of open enrollment, you may take advantage of the Flexible Spending Account (FSA).
-The FSA helps save money on healthcare related expenses such as front-end deductible and co-payment/ co-insurance for medical, prescription drugs, dental services, eyeglasses and contact lenses.
-You will pay no Federal, State or Social Security tax on the money reimbursed to you.
+At the time of open enrollment, you may take advantage of several options to help you defray the cost of your benefits:

-Detailed information about the FSA program can be obtained from the ONE HR Service Center.
+- 1. The Flexible Spending Account (FSA) Helps save money on healthcare related expenses, such as front-end deductibles and co-payments/co-insurance for medical, prescription drugs, dental services, eyeglasses and contact lenses.
+You will pay no Federal, State or Social Security tax on the money reimbursed to you. - 2.
+PTO Trade for Benefits Can be applied toward your portion of the premiums for benefits you choose.
+Detailed information about the FSA and PTO programs can be obtained from the ONE HR Service Center.